» Accessing Terraform Enterprise

 To collaborate with your colleagues in TFE, you'll all need access to the same TFE organization.
 You can add users to an organization by creating a team and adding users to it.

 The list of teams starts with just one team, named "owners."
 Don't add users to this team yet; instead, enter a new team name (like "core-infrastructure") in the text field and click the "Create team" button.
+This will take you to the new team's settings page:

-Add as many users as you'd like by typing their TFE username in the text field and clicking "Add user."
+Add as many users as you'd like by typing their TFE username in the text field and clicking "Add member".
 Added users won't receive a notification, but your organization will be available the next time they access TFE.

 » Next Steps